Embodied Conversation: What is it and Why is it Important?

 Because each person at the table has their own cultural leanings, learned patterns, wants, and desires, we find ourselves pushing, pulling, defending, hiding, attacking, checking our cellphones, spacing out.
 Each conversation is a microcosm of a bigger world.
 A stage we act upon.
 It’s a wonder that we ever get past talking about the weather!

 Stop.
 Take a deep breath and let it out.
-This is the first step to Mindful Conversation or for that matter, any mindfulness practice.
+This is the first step to Embodied Conversation or for that matter, any mindfulness practice.
 Mindfulness has become somewhat of a buzzword but in defense of mindfulness, 1) there are no shortcuts and 2) it works.

 Mindfulness is a practice relatively new to the West considering it’s been around for thousands of years and is foundational to much Eastern thought and philosophy.
 Unlike a lot of other things in our convenience-filled lives, there are no magic pills, shortcut-gimmicks, apps that can do it for us or some new sustainable-plant-based-ultra-mindful-brain-protein super powder that will somehow allow us to bypass the work and outsource our way to more a mindful state.